yuanqing/figma-plugins/packages/figma-language-tester/README.md

 ### Language Tester

-Opens a dialog with a list of languages.
+Opens a modal with a list of languages.
 Select a language in the list to translate the text layers within the selection or on the current page.
 Close the dialog or click <kbd>Reset</kbd> to revert all text layers to their original content.

 ### Translate